Xelvise/AI-Text-Corrector/README.md

     ```
      conda activate <Environment_Name>/
     ```
-4. In the same directory, create a `.env` file, and replace '*your-api-key*' with your OpenAI API key:
+4. In the same directory, create a `.env` file containing **'your-api-key'** assigned to an environment variable:
     ```
     OPENAI_API_KEY = 'your-api-key'
     ```